erich-m/multisource_ML_research/README.md

 ### Goal

-- **Goal:** The goal of this project is to predict driver behaviour using eye-tracking and driving data
+The goal of this project is to predict driver behaviour using eye-tracking and driving data

 ### Motivation

-- **Motivation:** This project aims to solve several problems in the field of driving.
+This project aims to solve several problems in the field of driving.
 As AI becomes more prevalent, the rate at which decisions are made while driving is increased exponentially.
 If an AI makes an error that requires human intervention, the time required to act may be too late.
 Therefore, this project aims to predict driving collisions and hazard impacts before they occur to allow human drivers to override the AI system before consequences arise.
 This work is also important in vehicles without self-driving capabilities, as it can help enhance driving performance and reduce the number of collisions in these specific turn-across-path hazard scenarios

 ### Current Status

-- **Current Status:** This project is in-progress as part of research for a MASc.
+This project is in-progress as part of research for a MASc.
 Eng + AI

 ---

 ## Directory Structure

     /multisourse_ML_research/
-├── raw_data/
+    ├──data
+    │ ├──raw_data/
+    │ ├──intermediary_data/
-├── processed_data/
+    │ └── processed_data/
     ├── summary_files/
     ├── code/
     │ ├── data_processing/
     │ ├── ml_training/
     │ └── utils/
     ├── models/
     ├── results/
     ├── documentation/
     ├── README.md

 - `raw_data/`: Contains the raw data from the driving simulator, and the raw data from the eye-tracking (Oktal Driving Simulator, Tobii Eye Tracking)
+- `intermediary_data/`: Contains the data as it flows through the preprocessing stages
 - `processed_data/`: Holds data prepared for model training and testing
 - `code/`: Python scripts for data processing and machine learning
 - `models/`: Trained models and their configurations